Practice 1

 Practice 2

-Write a function called non_blank_lines(opened_file)
+Write a function called non_blank_lines(opened_file), which

 takes an opened file as a parameter.
 Your function should return a list of